rpcrimi/WaffleIO/README.md

 ## Introduction

 Waffle.io is an online Kanban board integrated with GitHub.
 It was created in 2003 by a group of interns at Rally Software, right here in Boulder.
 Waffle helps development teams track GitHub tasks, issues, and user stories with easy-to-use graphical and command line user interfaces.
-Thiis presentation uses an example project to demonstrate Waffle's abundant features.
+This presentation uses an example project to demonstrate Waffle's abundant features.

 ## Table of Contents
 1. [Kanban](https://github.com/rpcrimi/WaffleIO/blob/master/markdown/kanban.md)